 Near-Term DUI Costs

 1. Towing Fees

-Police may have your car towed after arrest, or it may need to be towed if the incident involved an accident.
+Police may have your car towed after arrest, or it may need to be towed if the incident involves an accident.
 You are responsible for the fees charged by the garage or towing company.

 Bail is set at the time of your preliminary hearing at Lancaster County’s DUI Central Court.
 First-time offenders are often released the same day without the need to post bond.
 Second- and third-time offenders usually don’t need to post money, but they will have Bail Supervision as well as random drug tests and a SCRAM (Secure Continuous Remote Alcohol Monitoring) device as conditions of bail.

 3. Car Repairs, Deductibles, and Related Costs